I just led a networking workshop with this same title the other day and wow, the room was packed with eager folks. I had to turn some people away!

-The best way to capture some of the workshop lessons is to quote some of the participants.
-(Only used if they gave me permission.)
+The best way to capture some of the workshop lessons is to quote some of the participants on what they gained from workshop.
+(Quoted with permission.)

 - “It is helpful understanding what networking is.
 I do like a lot of networking activities and will focus on those.” ~Kim

 - “I don’t have to be someone I’m not.
 I can work with who I am.” ~Anonymous